Skip to main content

 Combining both

-// Save every 50 events OR every 10 seconds — whichever comes first
+// lastProcessedToken every 50 successes; lastSeenToken every 10 seconds

 @Checkpoint(saveEveryN = 50, saveIntervalSeconds = 10)

-For high-throughput streams, increase saveEveryN to reduce write pressure and keep saveIntervalSeconds as a fallback.
-For low-traffic streams, rely primarily on saveIntervalSeconds.
+For high-throughput streams, increase saveEveryN to reduce write pressure and keep saveIntervalSeconds low so the heartbeat stays fresh.
+For low-traffic or filter-heavy streams, saveIntervalSeconds does most of the work.

 Start position